FAQ

 How does virtual therapy work?

 Sessions are held online through a secure, HIPAA-compliant video platform.
-Clients receive a session link in advance and may join from any private location.
+Session reminders and a secure video link are automatically sent prior to appointments.
+Clients may join sessions from a private location within New Jersey or Pennsylvania.

 Services are provided to adults, including individual clients (18+) and couples.

-Services are in-network with most major commercial insurance plans, including Aetna, AmeriHealth, Cigna, Horizon Blue Cross Blue Shield, Independence Blue Cross, and UnitedHealthcare.
+Therapy services are in-network with most major commercial insurance plans, including Aetna, AmeriHealth, Blue Cross Blue Shield, Cigna, and UnitedHealthcare.
 A free benefits verification can be completed before scheduling.
 Self-pay options are also available.

 A free, no-pressure 15-minute consultation can be scheduled to help determine whether services are a good fit before beginning therapy.